Brightlcz/Dual-Task/README.md

 ## Dependency
 This code is based on PyTorch 1.1 and CUDA 10.0.
 It has been tested on Ubuntu 18.04 LTS, where the machine is equipped with NVIDIA Titan RTX GPUs.
 We use Anaconda to set up the environment.
-Users can set up a new environment simply by:
+Researchers can set up a new environment simply by:

 ```
 conda create -n 1.11 python=3.7